openstack/barbican-specs/specs/template.rst

 * Specification for the method

-  * A description of what the method does suitable for use in user documentation
+  * A description of what the method does, suitable for use in user documentation

   * Method type (POST/PUT/GET/DELETE)